Saiphani724-zz/CodeOnDroid/README.md

 # CodeOnDroid
-A user friendly IDE for competitive programming using mobile.
+A user friendly IDE for competitive programming in mobile.